flowa/amadae-hawk-dove-binary-model/README.md

 ## 2.1 You can run simulation with multiple setups:

-Run this command `dotnet run <run> <agentCount> "<redAgantSetup>"` in ```CliRunner``` folder.
+Run this command `dotnet run <runsCount: int> <agents: int> <stage2Rounds: int> <redAgentSetup: int list> <expectedHawkPercents: int list>` in ```CliRunner``` folder.

 where:

 * `runs` (integer) How many time simulation is run.
 Example 100
 * `agentCount` (integer) How many agents is used in each simulation".
 Example 200
+* `stage2Rounds` (integer) How many rounds of simulation is ran.
+Example 250
 * `redAgentSetup` (integer list, delimiter = ';').
 Example "10;30;50"

-Runner automatically runs simulation 9 different Nash Mixed Startegy Equilibrium (NMSE) values.
+* `expectedHawkPercents` (integer list, delimeter = ';').
+Example "10;30;50;70;90".

+Simulation is run once for each redAgentSetup and for each expectedHawkPercents.
+E.g. if you have 9 values in both lists, simulation is run 81 times.
-This specify distribution of Hawks and Doves in the first round and used Payoff.
+Each `expectedHawkPercents` is used to setup distribution of Hawks and Doves in the first round and it is used calculate Payoff.

-Values are from 0.1 to 0.9.
-I.e. in the first run Payoff matrics is setup so that there is 10% Hawks when agents plays using Nash Mixed Startegy.

 For example:
 ```
-dotnet run 100 200 "10;30;50"
+dotnet run 100 200 250 "10;50;90" "10;30;50;70;90"
 ```

-This command will run simulation 100 times for 200 agents with 27 different configuration (for each 3 red agent for each 9 NMSE setup)
+This command will run simulation 100 times for 200 agents with 250 rounds with 15 different configuration (for each 3 red agent for each 5 NMSE setup).

 Each file will be saved to output folder.